Will-Murphy/steganography/README.md

 # Hidden Image Embdedding: #
 Embeds a secret photo in the least signifigant bits (LSB) of a cover photo, it then extracts that image.
-The point being to to examine changes in hidden image quality upon extraction and the extent to an image is hidden as a factor of the number of LSB bits used, or just to hide images.
+The point being to to examine changes in hidden image quality upon extraction and the extent to an image is hidden as a factor of the number of LSB bits used, or simply to just to hide sensitive images in a cover image.

 Program returns display window with Secret Image embedded in the {num_bits} LSBs of Cover Image as well as a display window Secret Image extracted from the {num_bits}